modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 **PNP2015:** awarded jointly to Takaaki Kajita and Arthur B. McDonald "for the discovery of neutrino oscillations, which shows that neutrinos have mass".

-!!! tip "Physics Nobel Prize."
+!!! tip "Physics Nobel Prize awarded to Kajita."

-	WORK (Kajita): “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
+	WORK: “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
 In the Super-Kamiokande detector, an experimental facility in a mine in Japan in 1998, Takaaki Kajita detected neutrinos created in reactions between cosmic rays and the Earth’s atmosphere.
 Measurements showed deviations, which were explained by the neutrinos switching between the different types.
 This means that they must have mass.
 The Standard Model, however, is based on neutrinos lacking mass and the model must be revised.”

+!!! tip "Physics Nobel Prize awarded to McDonald."
-	WORK (McDonald): “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
+	WORK: “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
 In an experimental facility in a mine in Canada in 2000, Arthur McDonald studied neutrinos created in nuclear reactions in the sun.
 Measurements showed deviations, which were explained by the neutrinos switching between the different types.
 This means that they must have mass.
 The Standard Model, however, is based on neutrinos lacking mass and the model must be revised.”

 !!! info "PHYSICS CONTENT (based on *Press release, Popular information* and *Advanced information*)."